 Material Types for Stockpiles

 Notes!
-It's possible to change the material after the stockpile creation via the TOOLS for Stockpile.
+You can change the material after you create the stockpile at any time via the TOOLS for Stockpile tab.

 Stockpile Calculation

-Launch the stockpile calculation by clicking on the Stockpile button in the Volumes group of the TOOLS for Stockpile tab.
+Launch the stockpile calculation by clicking on the Stockpile button in the Volumes group of the TOOLS tab.

 Results Visualization Options